Cantor Fitzgerald lifts ZIOPHARM Oncology Inc. [ZIOP] price estimate. Who else is bullish?

 With the latest financial reports released by the company, ZIOPHARM Oncology Inc. posted -0.08/share EPS, while the average EPS was predicted by analysts to be reported at -0.08/share.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for ZIOP.

-Positions in ZIOPHARM Oncology Inc. stocks held by institutional investors increased at the end of March and at the time of the March reporting period, where 68 institutional holders increased their position in ZIOPHARM Oncology Inc. [NASDAQ:ZIOP] by around 6,408,357 shares.
-Additionally, 57 investors decreased positions by around 3,987,980 shares, while 42 investors held positions by with 74,960,793 shares.
-The mentioned changes placed institutional holdings at 85,357,130 shares, according to the latest SEC report filing.
-ZIOP stock had 21 new institutional investments in for a total of 433,463 shares, while 21 institutional investors sold positions of 686,588 shares during the same period.
+66 institutional holders increased their position in ZIOPHARM Oncology Inc. [NASDAQ:ZIOP] by around 6,396,924 shares.
+Additionally, 58 investors decreased positions by around 3,988,000 shares, while 41 investors held positions by with 75,004,917 shares.
+The mentioned changes placed institutional holdings at 85,389,841 shares, according to the latest SEC report filing.
+ZIOP stock had 19 new institutional investments in for a total of 409,127 shares, while 20 institutional investors sold positions of 681,122 shares during the same period.